This week saw the eagerly awaited launch of Biosure, a HIV test designed to be used at home.

 It would be far too easy for us draw your attention to the fact that Biosure isn’t free (£29.95 price tag), that it doesn’t test for other STIs, such as syphilis (which is on the rise), nor do Biosure offer any human support for those who test positive.

-But despite this, we’re in complete support – why?
-Well, this is how I look at it; the more testing the better… and if Biosure can access those who just want to test for HIV, who can afford the £29.95 and are able to manage instant results (without a clinician to lean on), then it’s hard to find fault.
+But despite this, we’re in complete support.
+The more testing the better… and if Biosure can access those who just want to test for HIV, who can afford the £29.95 and are able to manage instant results (without a clinician to lean on), then it’s hard to find fault.

-So…having rubber stamped the concept, how does the experience fair – how does it feel to feel to unpack, take the test and get your results?
+So…having rubber stamped the concept, how does it feel to feel to take the test and get your results?

 Glyn and I thought we’d have a crack… with Glyn doing the test, while I observed.